openobserve/website4/content/blog/posts/mastering-windows-iis-logging-a-comprehensive-beginners-guide.md

   - log management
   - vrl
   - web server monitoring
+  - IIS Log Analysis
+  - Log Parsing in IIS
 ---
+Are you looking to unlock the full potential of Windows IIS logging?
+Whether you're a system admin, web developer, or IT enthusiast, understanding IIS logging is key to monitoring and optimizing your web server's performance.
+In this comprehensive guide, we’ll take you through everything you need to know from setting up IIS and hosting custom sites to collecting, analyzing, and parsing logs with OpenObserve.
+By the end of this blog, you’ll have the tools and techniques to keep your IIS server running smoothly while gaining actionable insights from your logs.

 ### In this blog, we will cover:
 1. Introduction to Windows IIS
 2. Why Windows IIS Logging Matters